StevenBlack/vocab/million-dollar-words.md

 ### pedant
 A teacher, but the implication is one who is tiresome, and always focused on small details.
 "Be careful with your new-found vocabulary skills, or you'll become a pedant and no one will talk to you any more."
-(See pedagogue above.)

 ### pellucid
-Transparent or translucent; as long as you can see through something, you may call it pellucid.
+Transparent or translucent.

 ### penicil